St Marys, New South Wales

 St Marys sits between South Creek which forms the western boundary and Ropes Creek, its eastern boundary.
+The Western train line splits the suburb into northern and southern halves.
+The northern portion of St Marys/Dunheved is abundant with trade (especially automotive), manufacturing, waste processing, and storage centres, yet also contains a leagues club.
+In contrast, the southern end of St Marys is a commercial and residential hub, with Queen Street functioning as the 'main street' retail district alongside separate shopping centres, a town square, a swimming pool, community centres, sports fields, and schools.

 History

 The township of St Marys was first known as South Creek.
 The Bennett coach and wagon works manufactured horse-drawn wagons to meet the growing demand for transport in Sydney.
-There is a Bennett wagon on display in South Creek Park (on the northern side of the Great Western Hwy, east of South Creek).
+There are currently three such wagons on display, each in its own enclosure, at South Creek Park (on the northern side of the Great Western Hwy, east of South Creek).

-The suburb is named after the parish church of St Mary Magdalene, built between 1837 and 1840 and situated between the Great Western Highway and King Street.
-The church foundation stone was laid on 22 November 1837 by Bishop Broughton.
-It is one of the oldest churches in New South Wales that still has regular services.
-The church is heritage-listed.
+The suburb is named after the parish church of St Mary Magdalene, which was built between 1837 and 1840 and modeled after the church of the same name in Cornwall.
+The church is situated on Magdalene Street between the Great Western Highway and King Street.
+The church foundation stone was laid on 22 November 1837 by Bishop Broughton, and the cathedral, along with being heritage-listed, is one of the oldest churches in New South Wales that still has regular services.
 Internees in the church cemetery include the wife of Philip Gidley King, Governor of New South Wales, plus numerous members of the King family.
 The land was donated by King's son and the bricks were made on his estate.
-King, Gidley and Lethbridge Streets were named after various members of the King family.
+The nearby King, Gidley and Lethbridge streets were named after various members of the King family.

 The site is believed to have been chosen by the mother of Phillip Parker King.
 The property had been acquired from John Oxley in 1828 by King, the original grant having been made in 1823.
 Other land grants in the area included those to Anna Josepha King in 1807 (Dunheved), Samuel Marsden (Mamre), and Mary Putland (Frogmore).